SAP/ui5-webcomponents/docs/5-development/07-typescript-in-UI5-Web-Components.md

-# Typescript development
+# Typescript Development

+Since 1.11.0 we migrated the framework and all components to Typescript.
+In addition to the pure code migration we introduced a new format of component metadata definition leveraging Typescript decorators.

-## Metadata
+## Component Metadata

 ### Decorators

-We use decorators to describe metadata.

-List of all available decorators:
+We use decorators to describe the components' metadata.
+Here is the list of all available decorators:

 ```ts
 import customElement from "@ui5/webcomponents-base/dist/decorators/customElement.js";